Updated: March 10, 2020

 The GOOGLEFINANCE function for Bitcoin was not working for a time, but seems to be working again now.
 You can “set and forget” the function—cells will auto-populate or auto-update at regular intervals.

-The Bitcoin price and the price of gold have been compared to one another by many in 2017, as the dollar value of Bitcoin surpassed the spot price for one ounce of gold in USD in early March 2017.
-During May of 2017, the dollar price of Bitcoin climbed well beyond the price of gold.
-In June of 2017, Bitcoin continued its ascent toward USD $3,000.
+The Bitcoin price and the price of gold were compared to one another by many in 2016 and early 2017.
+During May of 2017, the dollar price of Bitcoin climbed well above the then price of gold.
+From there, Bitcoin continued its ascent toward a peak of over USD $19,000.

-The GOOGLEFINANCE function does not support commodities such as gold.
-Because of this, we used a simple INDEX function to import the current price of gold from Packetizer.
-The formula was dragged down for all 365 days in 2017.
+We used an ImportXML function to import the current price of gold from Packetizer.
+The formula was dragged all the way down the column in the Google Sheet.
 That formula is:

 Note: the chart may take up to 30 seconds to load from Google Docs.
 Here is a link to the Google Sheet, which includes a full screen view of the chart.

 Historically, there has been a noticeable correlation between interest in the search term “bitcoin” and the Bitcoin price chart.
 As interest in a commodity grows (even a virtual commodity), so does demand.
 As demand rises, given a constant supply, prices rise.

 Contrarians view Bitcoin as a speculative asset without the visible value of assets such as shares in a company, real estate or gold.

 While Bitcoin does not have physical properties as does gold, it does have a limited supply.
 There will only ever be 21 million Bitcoins.

 According to this Google Sheets chart, if someone invested $100 in Bitcoin on July 17, 2010, that investment would have been worth over $39,000,000 on December 17, 2017.

 The original meteoric rise, coupled with prolific recent press coverage, has captured the attention of a lot of people.